METALS-Copper slips from 7-week highs, awaits ECB meeting

 * Anglo stalling after recovery in 2016 (Adds quotes, background)

-* Drop comes after hitting 7-week top on Tuesday * Short-covering rally loses steam * ECB expected to cut interest rate by 25 basis points * U.S. Fed might also rely on monetary stimulus (Updates with closing prices) By Silvia Antonioli and Eric Onstad LONDON, July 4 Copper fell on Wednesday from a 7-week peak hit the previous session as the dollar rose and investors locked in recent gains ahead of expected stimulus from central banks to revive a faltering global economy that has dented demand for metals.
-Three-month copper on the London Metal Exchange closed at $7,725 a tonne, down 1.2 percent from the closing bid on Tuesday, when it surged as high as $7,823, the highest since May 15.
+* Drop comes after hitting 7-week top on Tuesday * Short-covering rally loses steam * ECB expected to cut interest rate by 25 basis point * U.S. Fed might also rely on monetary stimulus (Updates prices; adds details, quotes) By Silvia Antonioli and Eric Onstad LONDON, July 4 Copper slid on Wednesday from a 7-week peak hit the previous session as the dollar rose and investors locked in recent gains ahead of expected stimulus from central banks to revive a faltering global economy that has dented demand for metals.
+Three-month copper on the London Metal Exchange fell 1.3 percent to $7,718 a tonne by 1408 GMT after surging to $7,823 on Tuesday, the highest since May 15.
 Volumes were thin as U.S. markets were closed for the Independence Day holiday.
 Copper has gained about 7 percent since touching a low on June 22, rebounding from a slump that saw losses of 17 percent from early April.
 Charts indicate LME copper may drop to $7,701 per tonne and Shanghai copper may retrace to 55,620 yuan per tonne, according to Reuters market analyst Wang Tao.
 Aside from a brief pause on Monday when prices eased, shorts have continued to run for cover after a surprise agreement from euro-zone leaders last Friday and ahead of the European Central Bank (ECB) meeting on Thursday when economists believe it will cut interest rates in a bid to boost the region's ailing economy.
 The short-covering rally may not have much steam left, analyst Gayle Berry at Barclays said in a note.
 "This rally could still take prices higher yet, but without an underlying improvement in the economic and political backdrops we believe gains could be difficult to sustain."
 Supporting expectations of an ECB rate cut, business surveys on Wednesday showed the euro zone's private sector downturn eased only slightly in June as companies slashed prices.
 "Today we see a reaction to the feeling that things have gone a bit too far in the last few days.
 It was such a big rally and so quickly that the market needs to settle down a bit," Ivan Szpakowski, an analyst at Credit Suisse, said.
-"A 25 basis point interest rate cut in the EU is already priced in at this point; a 50 points cut would prompt a rally but if the ECB doesn't cut, we are going to see a lot of red.
-The really terrible ISM number raised expectations the Fed will make a move, too."
+"A 25 basis point interest rate cut in the EU is already priced in at this point; a 50 points cut would prompt a rally but if the ECB doesn't cut we are going to see a lot of red.
+The really terrible ISM number raised expectations the Fed will make a move too."
 U.S. manufacturing shrank in June for the first time in nearly three years, adding to signs of a recovery slowdown but raising hopes for more policy easing by the Federal Reserve.
 A weaker euro also weighed on metals.
 A stronger U.S. currency makes dollar-priced commodity such as metals costlier for holders of other currencies.
 MONETARY EASING?
 Investors are waiting for key U.S. non-farm payrolls data on Friday for fresh trading cues.
 A disappointing number would further increase expectations of monetary easing in the United States.
 In industry news, Indonesia has awarded mineral export permits to 22 firms since it introduced curbs on such shipments in May, a trade ministry official said on Tuesday, after the restrictions triggered panic buying in minerals including nickel and bauxite by Japanese and Chinese customers.
-Nickel fell 2.1 percent to finish at $16,930 a tonne while aluminium shed 1.4 percent to close at $1,956.
+Nickel fell 1.3 percent to $17,070 a tonne while aluminum changed hands 0.9 percent lower at $1,965.
 "Aluminium has been driven up, among other things, by sharply rising oil prices with which it shows a high long-term correlation.
 That said, the latest increase in price makes it less likely that the production cuts urgently needed to reduce the high supply surpluses will come anytime soon," Commerzbank said in a research note.
 "The still high physical premium paid by consumers on the LME price, especially in Europe and Asia, will go some way to easing the situation for aluminium smelters."
 In zinc, 52,350 tonnes of fresh net cancellations of LME stocks appeared in exchange data after 113,925 tonnes were cancelled last Thursday.
 Traders said these were probably due to competition between warehouses for financing deals.
-Zinc shed 0.4 percent to end at $1,898 a tonne, lead lost 1.7 percent to close at $1,906 and tin fell 0.5 percent to $19,150.
-Metal Prices at 1608 GMT Comex copper in cents/lb, LME prices in $/T and SHFE prices in yuan/T Metal Last Change Pct Move End 2011 Ytd Pct move COMEX Cu 350.80 -3.00 -0.85 344.75 1.75 LME Alum 1955.00 -28.00 -1.41 2020.00 -3.22 LME Cu 7719.00 94.00 +1.23 7600.00 1.57 LME Lead 1906.00 -33.00 -1.70 2034.00 -6.29 LME Nickel 16961.00 -329.00 -1.90 18650.00 -9.06 LME Tin 19101.00 -149.00 -0.77 19200.00 -0.52 LME Zinc 1892.00 -14.00 -0.73 1845.00 2.55 SHFE Alu 15670.00 130.00 +0.84 15845.00 -1.10 SHFE Cu* 56080.00 -140.00 -0.25 55360.00 1.30 SHFE Zin 14800.00 -20.00 -0.13 14795.00 0.03 ** Benchmark month for COMEX copper * 3rd contract month for SHFE AL, CU and ZN SHFE ZN began trading on 26/3/07 (Additional reporting by Carrie Ho in SHANGHAI; editing by Jason Neely and James Jukwey)
+Zinc shed 0.4 percent to $1,898.50 a tonne, lead lost 1.4 percent to $1,911 and tin fell 0.7 percent to $19,110.
+Metal Prices at 1412 GMT Comex copper in cents/lb, LME prices in $/T and SHFE prices in yuan/T Metal Last Change Pct Move End 2011 Ytd Pct move COMEX Cu 350.80 -3.00 -0.85 344.75 1.75 LME Alum 1965.25 -17.75 -0.90 2020.00 -2.71 LME Cu 7716.00 91.00 +1.19 7600.00 1.53 LME Lead 1911.00 -28.00 -1.44 2034.00 -6.05 LME Nickel 17065.00 -225.00 -1.30 18650.00 -8.50 LME Tin 19126.00 -124.00 -0.64 19200.00 -0.39 LME Zinc 1898.25 -7.75 -0.41 1845.00 2.89 SHFE Alu 15670.00 130.00 +0.84 15845.00 -1.10 SHFE Cu* 56080.00 -140.00 -0.25 55360.00 1.30 SHFE Zin 14800.00 -20.00 -0.13 14795.00 0.03 ** Benchmark month for COMEX copper * 3rd contract month for SHFE AL, CU and ZN SHFE ZN began trading on 26/3/07 (Additional reporting by Carrie Ho in SHANGHAI; editing by Jason Neely and James Jukwey)

 * Anglo stalling after recovery in 2016 (Adds quotes, background)